-This user guide has been checked and validated before issue and every reasonable endeavour made to ensure that the contents are accurate.
-However, if you find an error, omission, or otherwise wish to make a suggestion as to how this user guide can be improved, please contact us at customerservices@ordnancesurvey.co.uk or the address shown under contact details or use the Product and service performance report form at appendix D.
+This user guide is designed to help you understand how to use Boundary-Line.
+If you find an error or omission in this user guide, or otherwise wish to make a comment or suggestion as to how we can improve this user guide, please contact us at the address shown below under Contact details or complete the product and service performance report form at appendix C and return it to us.